surifirstpin/Acubi_Tech_Doc/SQL_Runner_TD.md

 <center><h1>SQL Runner </h1></center>

 Using SQL Runner, you can directly access database and clout the access in variety of ways. it can easily set up the connection, and navigate the tables under your schema.
-Under sql runner you can run the  pre-written SQL queries, view run history and create custom views and perform useful task with them in model section and also create and view the jobs.
+Under sql runner you can run the  Pre-written SQL queries, view run history and create custom views and perform useful task with them in model section and also create and view the jobs.

 ## Navigate To SQL Runner

 - To Navigate to SQL Runner section, Login to AcuBi and click on **SQL Runner Section** or,

-- In **Analysis Section**, After Creating a report Click on **SQL Tab** to view the SQL query generated on running the report.
+- In **Analysis Section,** After Creating a report Click on **SQL Tab** to view the SQL query generated on running the report.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/8301318bea750b7d048df7f5a8e06607d216dce7/images/navigate_sql.png)